DSpace/RestContract/README.md

 ### Error codes
 400 Bad Request - if multiple URIs were given for a to-one-association

+401 Unauthenticated - if the request require a logged-in user

+403 Unauthorized - if the requester doesn't have enough privilege to execute the request

 404 Not found - if the requested entity or collection doesn't exists

 405 Method Not Allowed - if the methods is not implemented or a DELETE methods is called on a non-optional association